 There is never any pressure to come out, but we would recommend reading our “I’m thinking of coming out” section just to get an idea of the different levels one can “come out”.

 Finally, the most important thing you can do when you are living in the closet is to find people that accept you.
-This could be other apostates from your own faiths, apostates from other faiths or people who do not judge you (this could include people from your faith background, but make sure you can trust them!).
+This could be other apostates from your faith, apostates from other religions or people who do not judge you (this could include people from your faith background, but make sure you can trust them!).